gavinsimpson/esa-advanced-vegan-2016/proposal.md

 ### Summary sentence (appears in print only; 50 word max.)

-This workshop will provide participants with a hands-on opportunity to learn about and use functions within R' vegan package for analyzing ecological community data using constrained ordination and restricted permutation designs.
+This workshop will provide participants with a hands-on opportunity to learn about and use functions within R's vegan package for analyzing ecological community data using constrained ordination and restricted permutation designs.

 ### Name and contact information (affiliation, email) for the lead organizer and any co-organizers